heavyblotto/bfw/src/docs/features/bigfoot-characters.md

 - `image`: Path to the full-size image of the Bigfoot, used in detailed views.
 - `avatar`: Path to the avatar image of the Bigfoot, used in smaller UI elements.
 - `attacks`: An object containing arrays of card values for each suit, representing the attacks available to this Bigfoot.
-- `primaryAbility`: The main special ability of the Bigfoot, which is always available.
+- `primaryAbility`: The main special ability of the Bigfoot, which is always active and applies passively.
-- `secondaryAbility`: An additional ability that becomes available as the Bigfoot levels up.
+- `secondaryAbility`: An additional ability that is triggered by playing specific cards.
 - `jokerEffect`: Special effects triggered when playing a Joker card, with different effects for black and red Jokers.

 These properties define the characteristics, abilities, and gameplay mechanics associated with each Bigfoot character.
 The combination of these properties creates unique gameplay experiences for each Bigfoot, encouraging players to try different strategies and playstyles.